Islip (hamlet), New York: Postal services

 The Islip Post Office is located at 309 Main Street, with a ZIP code of 11751.
 Islip is the mailing address for most residents of the hamlet, as well as for some residents of adjoining communities.
 The Islip Post Office opened under that name on September 7, 1802, but was closed just four months later.
 It reopened July 1, 1808, and has been in continuous operation under that name since then.

 Education

 Schools

-The Islip School District consists of five schools.
+The hamlet is in the Islip School District, which consists of five schools.